jordanm3/street-art-to-fine-art/README.md

       a.
 [The Metropolitan Museum of Art (The Met)](https://github.com/jordanm3/street-art-to-fine-art/blob/master/data_collection/met_data.ipynb)
       b.
 [The Museum of Modern Art (MoMA)](https://github.com/jordanm3/street-art-to-fine-art/blob/master/data_collection/moma_data.ipynb)

 2. Create a single master dataframe containing the metadata from the images scraped from both The Met and MoMA.
-[Code for this step can be found here.](https://github.com/jordanm3/street-art-to-fine-art/blob/master/data_collection/metadata_final.ipynb)
+[Code found here.](https://github.com/jordanm3/street-art-to-fine-art/blob/master/data_collection/metadata_final.ipynb)

 3. Train a convolutional neural network autoencoder.
 Perform dimensionality reduction by taking the images of my corpus and passing them through 3 convolutional and pooling layers that learn the image’s features.
 Produce a narrow encoded layer that contains the lowest possible dimensions of the input data, allowing comparison between images to be computationally feasible.
 [Code found here.](https://github.com/jordanm3/street-art-to-fine-art/blob/master/models/autoencoder_model.ipynb)